 Yeah, there’s a story.

 About two and a half years ago I went through my scattered collection and attempted to bag and board everything, which is something I had been pretty neglectful in doing over the years.
-I also came across boxes of comics that I had long forgotten I owned, thanks to some quick packing when I last moved as well as some stored in an old fish tank box.
-Needless to say it was a daunting task (and took me three solid days of sorting before I was even close to being able to formulate a system (which I eventually did two years later – but that’s a story for another day).
+I also came across boxes of comics that I had long forgotten I owned, thanks to some quick packing when I last moved (some of which were stored in an old fish tank box).
+Needless to say it was a daunting and time consuming task that took me three solid days of sorting before I was even close to being able to formulate a system (which I eventually did two years later – but that’s a story for another day).

 Whatever the reasons behind me wanting to dump them, I boxed them up (some bagged and boarded, some not) and trucked them down to a local comic shop.
-I left them there to get appraised, and a week or two later I asked about them (I wasn’t in a rush, and so while I was still going in to pick up comics, I never really thought to ask about the box I’d brought in for trade).
-Understandably, and unsurprisingly, they weren’t really worth all that much and the shop didn’t have a need for them at the time, so I shrugged and told him I’d pick them up when I had a chance to park out front so I wasn’t lugging them several blocks.
-Fast forward several months when I had parked the car out front of the shop, and neither of us could find where the box of comics had been stashed after a recent reorganization for a Magic tournament.
+I left them there to get appraised, and a week or two later I asked about them (I wasn’t in a rush for the money at the time).
+Understandably, and unsurprisingly, they weren’t really worth all that much and the shop didn’t have a need for them at the time, so I shrugged and told him I’d pick them up when I had a chance to park out front so I wasn’t lugging them several blocks to the car park.
+Fast forward several months (I also wasn’t in a rush to get the comics back because of space constraints) when I had finally parked the car out front of the shop, and neither of us could find where the box of comics had been stashed after a recent reorganization for a Magic tournament.
 No worries, I thought; I know where they are, and they’ll turn up eventually.

 The next time I went into the comic shop, on a Tuesday, I decided to have one last look around, who know?
 Maybe I’d see something I hadn’t before, I thought.
 Well, wouldn’t you know it, in a corner of the store room that I’m sure both the owner and I walked past numerous times before there was a box bearing the logo of a certain online grocery store that the owner had never heard of.